JordanKarp/diagramless_solver/README.md

 - Check out the background.md for a bit of my personal experience with this problem.

 ## TODO
-- [ ] Move Grid.is_interconnected so that it checks more frequently.
+- [ ] Move .is_interconnected call so that it checks more frequently.
+- [ ] Add sorting/organization to the puzzle library.
 - [ ] Add JPZ support.
 - [ ] Add IPUZ support.
 - [ ] Add PUZ support.
-- [ ] Add sorting/organization to the puzzle library.